rkendall/reffix/README.md

 ###Directory

-`-d --dir` - Specify the starting directory.
+- `-d --dir` - Specify the starting directory.
 Defaults to the current working directory.

 ### Error Correction

-`-m html` or `--mode html` - Operate in HTML mode and fix broken `href` and `src` attributes in HTML files.
+- `-m html` or `--mode html` - Operate in HTML mode and fix broken `href` and `src` attributes in HTML files.
 Defaults to fixing `import` and `require` statements in JavaScript.
-`-r --read-only` - Don't fix errors, just show the report.
+- `-r --read-only` - Don't fix errors, just show the report.
-`-u --unprompted` - Fix errors without prompting.
+- `-u --unprompted` - Fix errors without prompting.

 ### Filtering

 All lists of globs, as described below, must be comma-separated and enclosed in quotes.

-`-f --filter-directories <directory-globs>`
-List directory names or globs to exclude from parsing.
+- `-f --filter-directories <directory-globs>` - List directory names or globs to exclude from parsing.
 The names are added to the default list of `'.*,node_modules,build'`.

-`-S --sources <file_globs>`
-Specify a glob or series of globs (in quotes separated by commas) to filter the files that contain (are sources of) references.
+- `-S --sources <file_globs>` - Specify a glob or series of globs (in quotes separated by commas) to filter the files that contain (are sources of) references.
 For example, `'!*Spec.js,*.js'`.
 Overrides the default filter, which is `'*.js,*.jsx'`.

-`-T --targets [file_glob]`
-Specify a glob or series of globs (in quotes separated by commas) to filter the files that are referenced (targets of references) by other files.
+- `-T --targets [file_glob]` - Specify a glob or series of globs (in quotes separated by commas) to filter the files that are referenced (targets of references) by other files.
 Overrides the default filter, which is `'*.js,*.jsx,*.json'`.

 ### Reporting

-`-e --errors` List broken references and files containing them.
+- `-e --errors` - List broken references and files containing them.
-`-s --show-sources` List files that contain (are sources of) references.
+- `-s --show-sources` - List files that contain (are sources of) references.
-`-t --show-targets` List files that are referenced (targets of references) by other files.
+- `-t --show-targets` - List files that are referenced (targets of references) by other files.

 ### Help

-`-h --help` produces the following display.
+- `-h --help` - Produces the following display.

 ```
 -h, --help                                  output usage information